5 Ways to Begin Your Minimalist Journey

 Joshua Becker from Becoming Minimalist explains, “We take in more and more, but rarely find opportunity to discard of it.
 Our homes fill up with more and more stuff, and because we believe the best solution is to find organizational tools to manage all of it, we seek out bigger containers or more efficient organizational tips and tricks.
 But simply organizing our stuff (without removing it) is always only a temporary solution.
 By definition, organizing possessions is an action that must be repeated over and over and over again.”

-Consider how you would rather spend your Saturday: cleaning out the garage or spending time with friends and family, reading a book or enjoying one of your hobbies?
+Consider how you would rather spend your Saturday: cleaning out the garage or spending time with friends and family, reading a book or trying a new food trend?
 So often, we accept these chores as unavoidable parts of adulthood, but reassessing your possessions means you don’t have to spend so much time organizing (and spending money on organizational tools!) when the clutter builds and builds.
 However, minimalism is not about getting rid of every possession, especially things you love.
 Try the KonMari Method, explained in the bestselling book, The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing.
 Pick up an item and ask yourself, “Does this bring me joy?”
 If the answer is yes, keep it.
 If you hesitate or answer no, donate the item or throw it away.

 Overhaul Your Wardrobe